OutSystems/docs-support/src/enterprise/maintenance/moving-os-infra-newactiv.md

 1. For all environments that have licenses from Activation Code BBB, restore all license files with those backed up in step 2 above.

-    a.
-In Service Center for each particular environment, go to **Administration** > **Licensing**, and choose **Upload New License**.
+    1. In Service Center for each particular environment, go to **Administration** > **Licensing**, and choose **Upload New License**.
 Upload each environment’s backed up license file.

-    b.
-Confirm that the Activation Code displayed is the old Activation Code AAA.
+    1. Confirm that the Activation Code displayed is the old Activation Code AAA.

     ![Confirm you see the old Activation Code](images/change-ac-rollback-sc.png)

-    c.
-Perform a test republish of a module (e.g. ECT_Provider) in each environment.
+    1. Perform a test republish of a module (e.g. ECT_Provider) in each environment.

-    d.
-Go to **Factory** > **Modules** and filter by ECT_Provider.
-Open the details of the module, locate the version that is currently published and click Publish for that version.
+    1. Go to **Factory** > **Modules** and filter by ECT_Provider.
+Open the details of the module, locate the version that's currently published and click Publish for that version.

     ![Publish a module](images/change-ac-publish-sc.png)